kirarpit/compiler-construction/README.txt

     - SPECIFIC #2: Pointer increment doesn't always increment the pointer by 1 but by the size of the type it's pointing at.
-Same is the case with pointer decrement.
+Same thing happens in the case of pointer decrement.
 Check 'tests/is5_pointer.loboc' for more info.

   ISEQ5 IMPLEMENTATION SPECIFICS

-    ISEQ5 is an extended feature using which, the program accepts input and can produce output too.
+    ISEQ5 is an extended feature using which the program can now accept input and produce output.
 This is made possible with the help of a special keyword "loboc".
-Check spike5 grammar.txt for the complete usage.
+Check grammar.txt under spike5 folder for the complete usage.

-    - SPECIFIC #1: ISEQ5 is backward compatible.
-Hence, no separate mechanism is required to run spike5.
-To test ISEQ5, the programmer has to take the generated assembly code and run it through spim without using the TLC.
-Check 'Build, Make & Test' section in the README file for more info.
+    - SPECIFIC #1: ISEQ5 is backwards-compatible.
+Hence, no separate
+    mechanism is required to run it.
+To test ISEQ5, the programmer first has to run ./loboc compiler to generate the assembly code and then run this assembly code through spim without using the TLC.
+Consider the following example for better understanding.

+    $> make
+    $> ./loboc tests/is5_bool.loboc > is5_bool.s
+    $> spim -file is5_bool.s

+    Since, the ISEQ5 is about IO, progammer might have to provide input in some provided test cases to successfully run them.

-    - SPECIFIC #2: Although the defined grammar for IO_EXPR allows a wide variety of the usage of the keyword "loboc", not everything is valid and the program might return an error.
-Semantic analysis narrows down the usage.
+    - SPECIFIC #2: Although the defined grammar for IO_EXPR allows a wide variety of usage of the keyword "loboc", not everything is valid and the program might return an error to help understand the limitations.
+Semantic analysis as well narrows down the usage.
     Check is5*.loboc under tests folder for some valid usages.

     - SPECIFIC #3: When a bool type variable input is taken from the user, the input is converted to either 0 or 1.
 In the case of a non-zero input, the input is converted to 1, otherwise it stays 0.
+    Check is5_bool.loboc under tests folder and run it for a demo.

+    - SPECIFIC #4: Unsigned integer can take signed input but it will still be treated as unsigned integer throughout the program except when it's printed because MIPS doesn't support a system call to print an unsigned integer.
+Therefore, all integers are printed as signed integers.
+Check 'is5_signed_unsigned.loboc' under tests folder for more info.

+    - SPECIFIC #5: For better console readability, a new line is printed every time the program produces any output.

   BUILD, MAKE & TEST SPECIFICS